jamalrob/crystal-world/README.md

   - CSRF and XSS prevention
 - Testing different patterns and architectures
 - Learning a new programming language that's as nice to read as Python or Ruby, but _fast_
-- Building a groundwork for small real-world projects that's easy and enjoyable to use
+- Building a usable groundwork for small real-world projects which is enjoyable to use
 - On the client-side, replacing all (self-written) JavaScript with HTMX and Hyperscript while retaining a fast, SPA-like user experience

 ### Features